A cracked screen can ruin your whole day. Whether it’s an iPhone or Android, the first question is always: how long does a screen replacement take?

 Heating Pads and Opening Tools

-Most modern phones use a strong adhesive to seal the screen.
-Heating pads or controlled heat plates soften adhesive evenly, reducing the risk of frame bending or cracked glass during removal.
-Without controlled heat, a simple cracked screen repair can turn into a complex structural issue.
+Many modern phones use strong adhesive to secure the screen.
+Heating pads or controlled heat plates soften the adhesive evenly, lowering the risk of frame bending or glass cracking during removal.
+The recommended heating temperature is between 60°C and 80°C.

 Anti-Static Mats and Safety Equipment